October 14, 2015

 On the Georgia.gov homepage, there are 13 links people can click on (not including the menu items and the “Read More” links).
 And we’re always looking for ways to reduce that even further, even doing tons of research on whether people click on the third blog post on the page in comparison to the first and second ones.

 How do you know what they are looking for and what they are clicking on?
 We use Google Analytics and a tool called Crazy Egg, which creates a heat map of the links on your homepage and shows you what people are clicking on.
 Paul English, Chief Technology Officer at Kayak, uses these types of tools, and his decisions are simple.
-He told xconomy.com:
+In an interview with xconomy.com, he said:

 If there are parts [customers] don’t look at, we remove it.
 The whole idea is to keep it as simple and clean as possible.